What to Carry for Hill, Trail and Fell Running

 Running Nutrition for Energy

-As a general rule, a run of over an hour / hour 1/2 will probably be more enjoyable, and you'll get less tired if you have a drink with you.
+As a general rule, if you're running for more than an hour or so, you'll probably enjoy it more, and and you'll get less tired, if you have a drink with you.
 Once you get over 2 hours you certainly need to drink, plus to avoid 'bonking' you'd be wise to take on carbs and electrolytes in some form.
-Gels, chews or bars are the most popular: they are easy to carry and are formulated to digest quickly into your system and provide energy quickly!
+Gels, chews or bars are the most popular.
+They're easy to carry and are formulated to digest quickly into your system, in order to provide energy quickly.
 If you're not a fan of the various forms of sports nutrition out there, fruit is a great alternative – dried is least messy and smaller to carry.

-If you're out there for hours doing ultra marathon training then, depending on your metabolism and digestion, it's time to possibly be thinking of solid food.
-What our stomach can handle in 'solids' when we run will vary massively for all of us, so definitely experiment to find that balance of what you can digest whilst on the move with what you can still run strongly on.
+If you're out there for hours doing ultra-marathon training then, depending on your metabolism and digestion, it's time to possibly be thinking of solid food.
+What our stomach can handle in 'solids' when we run will vary massively for all of us, so definitely experiment to find that balance of what you can digest whilst on the move, with what you can still run strongly on.
 For some of us it will be sports bars, dried fruit, bananas, fruit/choc cake or just extra gels or chews that we know work for us over shorter runs.
 It could be worth trying to include some protein if you're going very 'long and slow'.
-For more information on this, see here.
+For more information, see the Hydration & Dehydration Guide.

-Some runners will still prefer to carry a hand-held bottle with any other clothing/rations in a bag.
-Essentially it's whatever works for you – main thing is to have what you'll need with you if you don't want to drink from the streams or get cold and hungry!
+Essentially it's whatever works for you – the main thing is to have what you'll need with you if you don't want to drink from the streams or get cold and hungry!
 When going to the hills it's usually good to pack an extra gel/bar/chew/sandwich of choice as an emergency ration.
 Or if you are someone that just drinks when you run, take something with you as an emergency ration that you hopefully never need.
-The new soft bottles are also great for carrying water.
-As they compress as you drink you don't get the ‘sloshing’ sound you do with a regular bottle, plus once empty you can store them away easily.

 Clif Bar Energy Bar